 The tendency to develop autoimmune diseases is believed to be genetically influenced.
+Environmental factors may also play a role in development of autoimmune conditions.
 For reasons that are not completely understood, approximately 75% of individuals with autoimmune diseases are women.
 In an autoimmune disorder, the cells of the immune system produce antibodies and other cellular products that begin to react against normal, healthy tissue, causing inflammation and damage.

 This is not a complete listing of autoimmune diseases associated with celiac disease.
 Anyone who has unexplained, persistent, or recurring symptoms should consult a qualified physician for an evaluation.

 Insulin Dependent Diabetes Mellitus (Type 1 Diabetes)

 A disease of the pancreas.
 The coincidence of type 1 diabetes and celiac disease is 8 – 10%.